 - -5-0 min.
 Attendance: We will be taking attendance up to the start of the lab.
 Please be in the lab room five minutes early.
-You will not receive your attendance mark if you are not around when your lab instructor takes attendance. - 0-15 min.
-Pre-lab Check-in: Your lab instructor will take 15 minutes to check your pre-lab to see how you did at following the week's video demonstration.
-Please have your project open, and listen carefully to know which files to show. - 15-20 min.
-Q&A: After pre-lab check-in, there will be announcements/demos and an opportunity for you to ask questions as a group. - 20-50 min.
-In-lab Completion: If you did not finish all your work before lab, you have 30 minutes to get one-on-one help and demonstrate your work.
-If you finish early, then wait patiently for the lab instructor to check your completed work, they will get to you soon. - 50-110 min.
-Oral Exams: Every second week, you will have an oral exam during your lab time.
-You may leave early if you don't have one scheduled. - If you arrive during Oral Exams, you have missed lab and may not sit the Oral Exam.
+You will not receive your attendance mark if you are not around when your lab instructor takes attendance. - 0-25 min.
+Pre-lab Check-in: Your lab instructor will take 25 minutes to check your pre-labs to see how you did at following the week's video demonstrations.
+Please have your project open and listen carefully to know which files to show. - 25-30 min.
+Q&A: After pre-lab check-in, there will be announcements/demos and an opportunity for you to ask questions as a group. - 30min-1h20min.
+In-lab Completion: If you did not finish all your work before lab, you have 50 minutes to get one-on-one help and demonstrate your work.
+If you finish early, then wait patiently for the lab instructor to check your completed work, they will get to you soon. - 1h20min-end.
+Oral Exams: Every week, you will have an oral exam during your lab time.
+If everyone finishes early, the Oral Exam period may begin early.
+If you finish your lab work early and oral exams have not yet started, please return by 1 hour 20 minutes after lab start time to get a spot in line.
+If you are not there and the line is empty, the TA will leave. - If you arrive during Oral Exams, you have missed lab and may not sit the Oral Exam.
 If you arrive during earlier segments, you will be given part marks for what you miss. - Due to the volume of students, we cannot arrange attendance in different lab sections.
 Your lab time is what you agree to attend throughout the course of the semester.
 Please schedule your work and extracurricular activities around your lab time.